AIR-THU/DAIR-V2X/README.md

 - OpenDAIR-V2X: An open-sourced framework for supporting the research on  vehicle-to-everything autonomous driving.

 ## News <a name="news"></a>
-* [2023.09] 🔥 We have released the code for [V2X-Seq-SPD](https://github.com/AIR-THU/DAIR-V2X) and [V2X-Seq-TFD](https://github.com/AIR-THU/DAIR-V2X-Seq).
+* [2023.10] 🔥 We have released the code for [V2X-Seq-SPD](https://github.com/AIR-THU/DAIR-V2X) and [V2X-Seq-TFD](https://github.com/AIR-THU/DAIR-V2X-Seq).
+* [2023.09] 🔥 Our [FFNET](https://github.com/haibao-yu/FFNet-VIC3D) has been accpeted by Neurips2023.
-* [2023.05] 🔥 V2X-Seq dataset is availale [here](https://thudair.baai.ac.cn/index).
+* [2023.05] V2X-Seq dataset is availale [here](https://thudair.baai.ac.cn/index).
 It can be unlimitedly downloaded within mainland China.
 Example dataset can be downloaded directly.
-* [2023.03] 🔥 Our new dataset "V2X-Seq: A Large-Scale Sequential Dataset for Vehicle-Infrastructure Cooperative Perception and Forecasting" has been accepted by CVPR2023.
+* [2023.03] Our new dataset "V2X-Seq: A Large-Scale Sequential Dataset for Vehicle-Infrastructure Cooperative Perception and Forecasting" has been accepted by CVPR2023.
 Congratulations!
 We will release the dataset sooner.
 Please follow [DAIR-V2X-Seq](https://github.com/AIR-THU/DAIR-V2X-Seq) for the latest news.
 * [2023.03] We have released training code for our [FFNET](https://github.com/haibao-yu/FFNet-VIC3D), and our OpenDAIRV2X now supports evaluating [FFNET](https://github.com/haibao-yu/FFNet-VIC3D).
 * [2022.11] We have held the first [VIC3D Object Detection challenge](https://aistudio.baidu.com/aistudio/competition/detail/522/0/introduction).
 * [2022.07] We have released the OpenDAIRV2X codebase v1.0.0.